Frick-David/liquidctlgui/README.md

 qt5-declarative  # Might need a different qt5 package or others in addition qt5-charts  # For graphs
 python3-PyQt5  # For Python bindings

+Roadmap
+ - Control all RGB devices that liquidctl can
+ - Change fan and pump speed as well
+ - Have a decent icon for the app
+ - Have the system tray all set up
+ - Have the settings saved to a file and save across runs
+ - Run at startup if possible